East Africa Time: Geographical scope

 Sudan transitioned to EAT (UTC+03:00) in 2017, aligning with South Sudan and other EAT countries, but reverted to UTC+02:00 in 2020.
 South Sudan reverted to CAT (UTC+02:00) in 2021.

 All listed countries use EAT year-round, with no plans to adopt DST as of 2025.
 EAT is also used in parts of Somalia's autonomous regions, such as Puntland and Somaliland, despite political complexities.

 Historical context

 Timekeeping in East Africa before colonial rule relied on solar time, with communities using the sun's position to structure daily activities, given the region's equatorial latitude (0°–15°N) where daylight varies little.
 During British and German colonization in the late 19th century, standardized time zones were introduced to support railway and telegraph networks, such as the Uganda Railway in Kenya and Uganda.
 By the early 20th century, UTC+03:00 was adopted across British East Africa (Kenya, Uganda, Tanzania), aligning with geographical longitude (30°E–45°E) and becoming known as East Africa Time.
-Post-independence, EAT was retained for regional consistency, with countries like Ethiopia and Somalia adopting it to facilitate coordination.
+Post-independence, EAT was retained for regional consistency, with countries like Ethiopia and Somalia adopting it to facilitate coordination..
+However in everyday life, a number of countries in this time zone continue to use a form of solar time where clocks are offset from EAT by six hours.
+For example, where 7.00am is treated as 1 oclock, or the first hour of daylight (see Byzantine time).